 Changing Fiat Presidency and New Models

 The grandson of founder Giovanni Agnelli, Gianni Agnelli, became President of Fiat in 1966.
 Like his grandfather, he ensured the company followed a trend of innovation with increased automation in the production process.
 The first new Fiat to be released during these years was the 850, followed in 1971 by the 127, which was a great success.
 The 127 was the first Fiat to have front wheel drive and was named Car of the Year 1971.

 Fiat 1978 to 1990

 To keep Fiat on the path to automation of production, Robogate, a flexible robotic system for assembling bodywork was introduced to factories in 1978.
-Fiat was also becoming an economic as well as industrial powerhouse as it began to acquire other well-known Italian brands such as Lancia, Ferrari, Alpha Romeo and Maserati.
-These along with the Fiat brand would be formed into Fiat Auto S.p.A.
+Fiat was also becoming an economic, as well as industrial powerhouse, as it began to acquire other well-known Italian brands such as Lancia, Ferrari, Alfa Romeo and Maserati: Fiat became Fiat Auto S.p.A.
 Between 1978 and 1990 Fiat also setup numerous operations as independent companies.
-These included Fiat Avio, Fiat Engineering, Comau, Fiat Ferraviaria, Magnet Marelli and Teksid.
+These included Fiat Avio, Fiat Engineering, Comau, Fiat Ferraviaria, Magneti Marelli and Teksid.

-The no-frills, affordable Fiat Panda hatchback was styled by Guigiaro for the Company in 1980, which was followed up with the Uno, in 1982.
+The no-frills, affordable Fiat Panda hatchback was styled by Giugiaro for the company in 1980, which was followed up with the Uno, in 1982.
 The Uno replaced the 127 and became the emblem of Fiat Auto's renewal and featured radical changes in its electronics and choice of the material used to build it.
 Fiat's 1000 Fire engine was also introduced at this time.